-This accommodated 5-day Kruger National Park and Sabi Sand Safari spends two nights in budget bungalow accommodation at Skukuza camp inside the Kruger National Park and two nights in a comfortable yet affordable lodge inside the Sabi Sand Game Reserve, which shares unfenced borders with Kruger Park.
+This accommodated 5-day Kruger National Park and Sabi Sand Safari spends two nights in budget bungalow accommodation at Pretoriuskop Rest Camp inside the Kruger National Park and two nights in a comfortable yet affordable lodge inside the Sabi Sand Game Reserve, which shares unfenced borders with Kruger Park.

 This unforgettable budget safari takes you on a truly African wildlife adventure, guaranteeing excellent game viewing in two of South Africa's best game parks within the Greater Kruger National Park teeming with wildlife.

-The afternoon/sunset game drives in Kruger Park usually depart from Skukuza between 2:30 and 3:00pm and take about 3 or 4 hours depending on the success of the game sightings.
-The exciting Kruger game drive ends back at Skukuza rest camp before the gates close for the night.
+The sunset game drives in Kruger Park usually lasts about 3 or 4 hours depending on the success of the game sightings.
+The exciting Kruger game drive ends back at Pretoriuskop Rest Camp, before the gates close for the night.
 The sunset drive is conducted in a Kruger Park vehicle with a Park’s ranger.
 This is not a private game drive and children under six years are not allowed.

-Back at our Kruger rest camp there will be some free time before dinner, which is served at the dining facility shown to you by the field guide in the morning.
+Back at our Kruger rest camp, there will be some free time before dinner, which is served at the dining facility at camp.
 Dinner will be the hearty culinary delight of a traditional South African meal, giving you a taste of truly South African cuisine, prepared by your hostess.
-This fine local meal includes complimentary South African wine or an alternative such as a soft drink, bottled water or beer, which can be arranged with your hostess.
+This fine local meal can be accompanied by South African wine or an alternative such as a soft drink, bottled water or beer, which can be arranged with your hostess.